DavidExler/IAI-Chemical-Chatbot/README.md

 All services are configured via `.env` files.
 You can find an example `.env` file in each service folder.

 To start a service, you need to copy the `.env.example` to `.env` and adjust the configuration.

+## Citation

+This work is part of the following paper:

+> **A comparison of different approaches to increase a Large Language Model’s chemical capabilities**
+> *Authors: D Exler, M Raimann, M Münker, M Rosin, J E Urrutia Gómez, M Reischl1, C. Niemeyer and L Rettenberger*
+> *...*

+## License

+...